Aurora Hunt Aurora Hunt

 Forecast Workflow for Norway

 If you prefer to combine those inputs in one place, Aurora Hunt is our first-party tool for that workflow.
-In Norway, the useful part is not just the alert itself, but the fact that the app can reflect Tromsø\'s unusually low Kp threshold and local cloud risk at the same time.
+In Norway, the useful part is not only the alert; it is the ability to treat Tromsø differently from mid-latitude cities and combine that threshold with local cloud risk.

 NORWAY HUNTING MADE EASY

-If you want an all-in-one option after checking the local Yr forecast, you can try Aurora Hunt and compare its Norway alerts against your manual planning workflow.
+If you want an all-in-one option after checking the local Yr forecast, try Aurora Hunt and compare its Norway alerts against your own coastal-versus-inland routing plan.

 AH